-The pedagogical staff of the Uni-Kita Murmelgarten considers continuity and relationship as a significant aspect of quality in the care, education and upbringing of children.
+The pedagogical staff of the Uni-Kita Wichtelgarten considers continuity a significant aspect of quality in the care, education and upbringing of children.
 This applies especially to small children of only a few years of age.
 The personal relationship between caregivers and children is an important foundation for the physical, cognitive, emotional and social development of the children, and is for this reason a substantial component of our educational work.
 A good and sustainable relationship is created through regular companionship, reliability, consistency and responsive behaviour of the professionals with the children, in the team and between professionals and parents.